fontsie/phonebook/README.md

 	If your browser support Local Storage the data will be load at the start from there.

 -	search:
 	You can search a phonebook's record.
-You will get the result while you're tiping.
+You will get the result while you're typing.
 You can write words in any order.
 For example, let's say the record that we're looking for is "Pietro Di Bello": it will match with "Pietro Di Bello", but also with "Di Bello Pietro", or "Di Pietro Bello", and so on...
 	You can also write only a part of a word: "D Pie ll"; or without spaces: "PietroDiBello", but in this particular case you'll have to write the words in this specific order.
 	There are 3 tags for a specific search, "name:" for a search by name, "surname:" for surname and "number:" for number.
 You can use any tags you want, in the order you want (surname: Fei name: Christian).